FlaskSimpleAuth Documentation

 Authentication is always performed on demand, either to check for a route

-authorization declared with authorize
+authorization declared with authz or when calling get_user.

-) parameter added to the route
+parameter added to the route decorator.

 This may be used to restrict or change the authentication scheme on a route.